ddss23/Passbolt-Password-Manager---Cloud-Deployment-on-AWS/README.md

 ---

-## ☁️ Step 3: Deploying Passbolt Instance on AWS
+## Step 3: Deploying Passbolt Instance on AWS

 1. Go to passbolt.com > Install on-prem > select the Community edition.
-2. Choose AWS as your deployement platform.
+2. Choose AWS as your deployment platform.
 3. After selecting the AWS region and confirming pricing, a Passbolt AMI instance will be deployed automatically in your AWS account.
 ---

-## 🔑 Step 4: Launching passbolt on AWS
+## Step 4: Launching Passbolt on AWS

 ### During instance setup or afterwards: